darkecology/darkeco-dataset-prep/scripts/README.md

 |
 |-- README

+~~~

-The `daily-single` directory is an intermediate data product.
+Note: the `daily-single` directory is an intermediate data product.
 The `daily` directory is the final data product.

-~~~